Monday, February 19, 2007

 Through this blog I'd like to resurrect some of my older work to give it new legs in this electronic media that didn't even exist at the time the ink was still drying on my drawings.

-A focus of this blog will be the comic strip "Pembroke" that ran for five years.
-Little did I know it at the time, but Arthur C. Pembroke was a foreshadowing of Mannie Gentile 15 years into the future.
+I did a comic strip "Pembroke" that ran for five years.
+Little did I know it at the time, but Arthur C. Pembroke was a foreshadowing of Mannie Gentile 15 years into the future, sans ponytail.
 I was the last one to see the obvious.
 More on that next time.

 Mannie